"Fostering Excellence in Physiotherapy – Physiotherapists Actively Making a Difference."

-The Physiotherapy Board (the Board) is the regulatory authority for Physiotherapists, established under the Health Practitioners Competence Assurance Act 2003 (HPCA Act).
+We are the regulatory authority for Physiotherapists in New Zealand, established under the Health Practitioners Competence Assurance Act (2003).
 The principal purpose of the Act is to protect the health and safety of members of the public by providing for mechanisms to ensure that health practitioners are competent and fit to practise their professions.

 Thank you to those who have taken the time to correspond with the Board regarding the joint statement on conduct complaints and notifications from the Board and Physiotherapy New Zealand.

 As you can appreciate, we are not able to release details of the recent case or details of complaints/notifications.

 We do have some statistics and whilst we report these broadly in our Annual Report, I am discussing with the Board on July 15th what further information we can release.

 In light of recent events and the decision of the Health Practitioners Disciplinary Tribunal the Physiotherapy Board of New Zealand and Physiotherapy New Zealand have released a joint statement.